Specialized Care for Children with Sleep Disorders

 - Neuromuscular issues

-We work together with all pediatric specialists, including dentists and orthodontists, to determine the best treatment options for your child’s condition.
-These treatments may include oral devices or orthodontia assistance to help airways grow better.
+We work with all pediatric specialists at UH Rainbow Babies & Children’s, as well as other area providers such as community dentists and orthodontists, to determine the best treatment options for your child’s condition.
+Treatments may include orthodontia assistance to help airways grow better.

 Sleep Recommendations by Age

-The minimal amount of sleep that is recommended for optimal health, based on data from the American Academy of Sleep Medicine, may be surprising to some parents.
-Physicians on our team were actually on the national task force that developed these recommendations.
-Every 24 hours, the following is recommended:
+Based on data from the American Academy of Sleep Medicine, the minimal amount of sleep that is recommended for optimal health may be surprising to some parents.
+Physicians from our team were on the national task force that developed these recommendations as follows:

 - For infants 4 to 12 months: 12 to 16 hours of sleep, including naps